European-XFEL/Karabo/doc/concepts/communication.rst

 notify end-of-stream if it stops the acquisition.
 A connected image processing device could then mark itself as not processing anymore.

+Note that in C++ and bound Python, the device methods *writeChannel* and *signalEndOfStream* (and the underlying output channel methods *write*, *update*, *signalEndOfStream*) are not thread safe in the sense that they must not be called concurrently with each other for the same output channel.

 Many input channels can be connected to the same output channel (scatter scenario) and many output channels can send data to the same input channel (gather scenario).